-- Provide continuous skill set training to employees internally and externally to enhance their technical expertise and social responsibility awareness.
-However, certain centers are experiencing high turnover of staff and lead to more effort in continuous training; - · Inculcating integrity and professionalism in employees and to comply to the KPI set by manufacturers/principals; - Ensuring the compliances during the various movement control orders and the arrangement of resources to optimise the operations efficiency; - Frequent briefings on awareness, prevention and adherence of health conscious aspects pertaining to COVID-19; - Driving employees to improve with reward and recognition.
+Provide continuous skill set training to employees internally and externally to enhance their technical expertise and social responsibility awareness.
+However, certain centers are experiencing high turnover of staff and lead to more effort in continuous training;

+Inculcating integrity and professionalism in employees and to comply to the KPI set by manufacturers/principals;

+Ensuring the compliances during the various movement control orders and National Recovery Plans so as to ensure the arrangement of resources to optimise the operations efficiency;

+• Frequent briefings on awareness, prevention and adherence of health conscious aspects pertaining to COVID-19;

+Driving employees to improve with reward and recognition.
 However, competitors tend to pinch staff by offering higher remuneration.
-The Company has started to incentivise staff especially in the technical and sales departments; and - Provide internship positions for University and College students to learn and experience actual workplace to better prepare them for employment upon graduating.
+The Company has continued to incentivise staff especially in the technical and sales departments; and

+• Provide internship positions for University and College students to learn and experience actual workplace to better prepare them for employment upon graduating.

+We also view that we must be a responsible organisation and to take care of those in need.
+It has been our ongoing activity to donations to the poor and needy of our society.
+Including folk homes and children's welfare homes Group.
+In 2021, we have contributed donations to the needy as a corporate social activity of the Group.